 Best All Inclusive Hotels In Dubai

 Many of Dubai's resort style hotels offer all-inclusive dining options which is a great choice if you don't plan on exploring Dubai too much and opt for lounging by the pool or on the beach instead, making it great for beach holidays.

-The Palm Tree Court in Dubai's Jebel Ali area is a great all-inclusive option, located right on the beach.
+The JA Palm Tree Court in Dubai's Jebel Ali area is a great all-inclusive option, located right on the beach.
 This beautiful resort offers three restaurants, sports and activities and a spa, allowing you to spend most of your time, relaxing, unwinding and enjoying yourself.

-If you've got a little extra cash to splash, why not upgrade to the Rixos, a five-star resort on Dubai's famous Palm Jumeirah with both guest rooms and suites.
+If you've got a little extra cash to splash, why not upgrade to the Rixos The Palm Dubai Hotel, a five-star resort on Dubai's famous Palm Jumeirah with both guest rooms and suites.
 Offering views of Dubai from it's own private beach, this could be the ideal fully inclusive getaway you're after, with incredible menus offering a range of international and local dishes.

 Benefits Of An All Inclusive Holiday In Dubai